cronos-labs/play-cpp-sdk/README.md

     make
     ```

-## Windows
-1. Unzip the archive file into `demo` folder
-2. Open `demo.sln` with Visual Studio, select `Release` profile.
-3. If you use Visual Studio 2022, right click the project, click `Retarget Projects`,
-   PlatformToolset: `Upgrade to v143`.
-4. Build the solution

 # Build from scratch
 ## Windows
-1. If you use Visual Studio 2022, open `demo.vcxproj` and upgrade PlatformToolset to v143.
+1. Open `demo.sln`.
+If you use Visual Studio 2022, retarget project, and upgrade
+   PlatformToolset to v143.
 2. Run `windows_build.bat` in x64 native command prompt.
 It will clone necessary submodules,
    build `play-cpp-sdk` crate, finally setup and build the demo project.
 3. Clean `~/.cargo/git/checkouts` if cxx fails to build.